charlesweir/BrickPython/docs/introduction.rst

 Example Applications
 ====================

-* :class:`.MotorController` is for experimenting with a motor connected to port A.  It supports varying the PID settings, and moving different distances or at constant speed.
+* :class:`.MotorControllerApp` is for experimenting with a motor connected to port A.  It supports varying the PID settings, and moving different distances or at constant speed.

-* :class:`.DoorControl` is an example of more real-life functionality.
+* :class:`.DoorControlApp` is an example of more real-life functionality.
 It uses a sensor to detect an approaching person, opens a door for 4 seconds, then closes it again. on user input, it can 'lock' the door - closing it immediately and disabling it from opening again.

 Other Environments